Travo100/proxy-cbc/README.md

 })
 ```

-5. Our request should work perfectly now but we still have to do something with the data that will get sent back to us following our request.
-It should be inside and object which we'll call response.
+5. Our request should work perfectly now but we still have to do something with the data that will get sent back to us.
+It should be inside an object which we'll call response.
 ```javascript
 .done(function(response) {
   console.log(response)